Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Metrics for Analysis

+\textbf{Learning Dynamics Evaluation Metrics} To understand how morphology affects learning, and how learning, in turn, shapes morphology through evolution, we require metrics that capture distinct aspects of the learning process.

-To characterize the learning process, we define a series of quantitative metrics based on the episodic reward signal.
+To this end, we define a series of quantitative metrics based on the episodic reward signal.
 These metrics are computed based on a smoothed version of episodic rewards, denoted $\tilde{r}_t$, obtained using a median sliding window aggregation over a fixed-size window of $1000$ episodes.

-The key idea behind these metrics is to define two important moments during the learning process and divide the full learning period into three stages accordingly, the early stage, the mid stage and the late stage.
-Figure~\ref{learing_descriptors_example} illustrates the main concepts visually.
+The key idea behind these metrics is to define two important moments during the learning process and divide the full learning period into three stages accordingly: the early stage, the mid stage, and the late stage.
+Figure~\ref{fig:learing_descriptors_example} illustrates the main concepts visually.

-The first stage that we call the burn-in phase is the period of quick wins where the rewards are growing rapidly.
-Technically speaking, the \textbf{Point of Burn-in} ($t_b$) is defined as the timestep at which the maximum positive change in the smoothed reward curve occurs:
+The first stage represents the period before the most rapid progress in learning, when the rewards are most rapidly increasing.
+We define this point as the \textbf{Point of Fastest Learning Progress} ($t_b$), which is the time step at which the maximum positive change in the smoothed reward curve occurs: $ t_b = \underset{t}{\arg\max} \, \Delta \tilde{r}_t$, where $\Delta \tilde{r}_t = \tilde{r}_{t+1} - \tilde{r}_t$ denotes the first difference of the smoothed reward series.